 Hanoi Train Street

-There’s so much to see and do in Hanoi but I’m going to share with you my favourite part of the city for an urban and street photographer.
+There’s so much to see and do in Hanoi but I’m going to share with you my favourite part of the city for a travel or street photographer.
 No contest, it’s the famous Hanoi Train Street and the surrounding area.
 I wont try and describe it, I’ll let my images tell you the story.

 That’s all for now folks so I’ll sign off for by saying Good evening Vietnam!
 To be continued…..